zephyrproject-rtos/zephyr/doc/guides/dts/api-usage.rst

 :c:func:`DT_GPIO_FLAGS_BY_IDX`, and :c:func:`DT_GPIO_FLAGS`.

-See :c:func:`DT_PHA_HAS_CELL_AT_IDX` and :c:func:`DT_PROP_HAS_IDX` for ways to check if a specifier value is present.
+See :c:func:`DT_PHA_HAS_CELL_AT_IDX` and :c:func:`DT_PROP_HAS_IDX` for ways to check if a specifier value is present in a phandle property.

 .. _other-devicetree-apis: